diku-dk/hpps-e2020-pub/material/6-p-1/README.md

-# Exercises in loop analysis, transformations, and acceleators
+# Exercises in loop analysis, transformations, and accelerators

 **Note:** _The solutions are not hidden on Internet Explorer/Edge_ as it does not support the feature used to hide them.
 Please use any